JohnCoene/waiter/docs/home.md

 * A waiter - splash loading screens.
 * A waitress - loading bars on on elements or whole screen.
 * A hostess - customizable loading bars.
-* A steward - animate the waiter's backgrounds.
-* A garcon - animate images for the waiter.

 ## Installation